rben01/covid19/README.rst

 * `Wikipedia - List of Countries by Population`_
 * `Wikipedia - List of US States by Population`_

-.. seealso:: This source is not currently used, but it seems decent as well: `Corona Data Scraper <https://coronadatascraper.com/#home>`_
+.. note:: This source is not currently used, but it seems decent as well: `Corona Data Scraper <https://coronadatascraper.com/#home>`_